adriancerejo/LyricScraper/README.md

 # LyricScraper

+ If there are multiple song names that are the same, you must include the artist

 .EXE only works on windows

 Fixed : Bug where sometimes instead of printing lyrics the youtube page is printed and if exe closes its due to an error in finding lyrics